On this page

 Information relating to customer accounts (login information, billing information, etc.) is retained for as long as the account is active with Platform.sh.

-Customers may request that their account be deleted and all related data be purged by filing a support ticket.
+Customers may request that their account be deleted and all related data be purged by opening a support ticket.

 System level access and security logs are maintained by Platform.sh for diagnostic purposes.
-These logs are not customer-accessible.
+These logs aren’t customer-accessible.
 These logs are retained for at least 6 months and at most 2 years depending upon legal and standards compliance required for each system.

 Application logs on each customer environment are retained with the environment.
 Individual log files are truncated at 100 MB, regardless of their age.
-See the accessing logs page for instructions on how to access them.
+See how to access logs.

 When an environment is deleted, its application logs are deleted as well.